Kill Bill: Volume 1: Sequel

 A direct sequel, Kill Bill: Volume 2, was released in April 2004.
 It continues the Bride's quest to kill Bill and the remaining members of the Deadly Viper Assassination Squad.
 Volume 2 was also a critical and commercial success, earning over $150 million.

 Legacy

 Kill Buljo is a 2007 Norwegian parody of Kill Bill set in Finnmark, Norway, and portrays Jompa Tormann's hunt for Tampa and Papa Buljo.
 The film satirizes stereotypes of Norway's Sami population.
 According to the Norwegian newspaper Dagbladet, Tarantino approved of the parody.

-The Pussy Wagon vehicle from Volume 1 made a cameo in the music video for Lady Gaga and Beyoncé's 2010 song "Telephone" at Tarantino's behest.
+The Pussy Wagon made a cameo in the music video for Lady Gaga and Beyoncé's 2010 song "Telephone" at Tarantino's behest.
 The 2023 single "Kill Bill" by the American singer-songwriter SZA was inspired by the film.